UVA-DSA/raven2_sim/README.txt

 ======================================
 Summary and licensing information
 ======================================
 This code is for RAVEN II surgical simulator.
-It is based on the open-source RAVEN II control software, developed by the University of Washington Biorobotics lab at: https://github.com/uw-biorobotics/raven2/tree/indigo.
+It is based on the open-source RAVEN II control software, developed by the University of Washington Biorobotics lab at: https://github.com/uw-biorobotics/raven2/tree/indigo and the first version of simulator developed at the University of Illinois at: https://github.com/CSLDepend/raven2_sim.

 It enables running RAVEN control software with no robotic hardware attached.
 A Python script (Real_Packet_Generator_Surgeon.py) mimicks the network packets sent from the surgeon console based on a previously collected data from the trajectory of a basic surgical task.
 A 3D visualization tool for ROS (rviz package) is used for 3D animation of the robotic motions.
 For more information, please see: http://web.engr.illinois.edu/~alemzad1/papers/MedicalCPS_2015.pdf http://arxiv.org/abs/1504.07135v1

-Copyright (C) 2015 University of Illinois Board of Trustees, DEPEND Research Group Homa Alemzadeh, Daniel Chen, Abishek Krishnamoorthy (rviz), and Xiao Li (dynamic models)
+Copyright (C) 2017 Homa Alemzadeh, University of Virginia

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by